 For further guidance on writing abstracts, Kayla Heglas & Shungo Suzuki, both from LAEL at Lancaster University, have kindly shared their experiences and advice here:

-Speakers will also be invited to submit their papers for publication in Papers from the Lancaster University Postgraduate Conference in Linguistics and Language Teaching.
-This is a peer-reviewed, open-access online publication featuring full papers from the annual Lancaster University Postgraduate Conference in Linguistics and Language Teaching.
+Speakers will also be invited to submit their papers for publication in Papers from the Lancaster Linguistics and English Language Postgraduate Conference.
+This is a peer-reviewed, open-access online publication featuring full papers from the annual Lancaster Linguistics and English Language Postgraduate Conference.
 For previous years’ publications please visit the Papers from LAEL PG.